 A Day in Life of A Kronos Quantitative Researcher

 “Quantitative trading” is a mysterious field that many do not understand.
-In this series, we will unveil various jobs at Kronos to help you better understand what goes on behind the scenes.
-Through our colleagues’ own words, you will get a glimpse of the quantitative trading industry!
+In this series, we will unveil a typical day at Kronos to help you better understand what goes on behind the scenes.

-As an industry-leading quantitative trading company, our core strengths are the ‘technology’ and ‘research spirit’ of quantitative trading.
+As an industry-leading quantitative trading company, our core strengths are the ‘technology’ and ‘research’ of quantitative trading.
 We are constantly looking for ‘quantitative researchers’ with technical strength and creative thinking.
 This time, through the words of our researcher, Fisheep, you will see how fulfilling and challenging research work is!

 Fisheep: “Not just a trader — we are “half-engineer and half-trader.”

-“Quantitative trading means backtesting and verifying a trading strategy through computer programs.
-After confirming the strategy can make a profit, the program runs trades according to its defined rules.
-Therefore, quantitative researchers are half-engineer, half-trader.
-In addition to having a passion for trading, we also need to have outstanding coding skills to write the most suitable programs based on the most effective strategies.
+“Quantitative trading requires sophisticated computer programs to backtest and verify trading strategies.
+Our systems help to run strategies according to its strictly defined rules.
+Not only that we are passionate about trading, but we also need to have outstanding coding skills to write the most suitable programs based on the most effective strategies.

-For Kronos researchers, we aim to establish trading strategies through continuous market research and then conduct ‘HFT’ (high-frequency trading) through programs to maximise the company’s profits.
+For Kronos researchers, we aim to establish trading strategies through continuous market research and then conduct ‘HFT’ (high-frequency trading) through our sophisticated low latency trading systems.
 Our work can be divided into research data, drawing up trading strategies, and coding for automated trading.

 1. Research data